-While the first attempt eventually went through via the congressional method, the second and third attempts, while close, were not able to reach the two-thirds threshold.
+While the first attempt eventually went through via the congressional method, the second and third attempts, while close, were unable to reach the two-thirds threshold.

 Under Article 5 of the Constitution, only Congress or State Legislatures can propose an Amendment.
 No one from the executive or the judiciary branch can veto or deny an amendment from passing, whether a sitting President or a Supreme Court Judge.

-While average citizens are similarly unable to push for a proposed amendment, they can petition their elected officials.
+While average citizens are similarly unable to push for a proposed amendment to the constitution, they can petition their elected officials.